AnthonyFountaine/JavaSwingAsteroids/README.md

 ## Controls

-- Use the WAD to move the spaceship.
+- Use "WAD" to move the spaceship.
 - Press the spacebar to shoot bullets.

 ## License